Read This First

 Prompt 2: The determination of the poverty line appears subjective and closely aligned with past wealth and expectations.
 Is this so?

-The central claim is this: The determination of the poverty line is indeed subjective and is influenced by historical wealth levels, societal expectations, and local economic conditions.
+In plain terms: The determination of the poverty line is indeed subjective and is influenced by historical wealth levels, societal expectations, and local economic conditions.

 Poverty lines are influenced by the cost of living in a region, which includes prices for food, housing, healthcare, and other essentials.
 In countries where the cost of living is high, the poverty line will also be set higher to reflect the increased costs necessary to cover basic needs.